tocz9es/javascript30-notes/notes/19-Unreal-Webcam-Fun.md

 }
 ```

-After user confirm the authentication of `getUserMedia()`, the `paintToCanvas()` function should be activated with an `canplay` event listener.
+After the user confirms the authentication of `getUserMedia()`, the `paintToCanvas()` function should be activated with a `canplay` event listener.

 ```javascript
 video.addEventListener('canplay', paintToCanvas)
 ```

-In order to achieve the `takePhoto()` function, canvas' data can take out and convert to Base64 URL.
-We can create a `<a>` link element and replace the `src` attribute with URL, also set `download` attribute to make this link can be download.
+To implement the `takePhoto()` function, the data from canvas can be extracted and converted to a Base64 URL.
+We can create an `<a>` link element and set its `href` attribute to the URL.
+Additionally, we can set `download` attribute to make this link downloadable.

 ```javascript
 function takePhoto() {